-So, you should enter the name and password for your user:
+So, you should enter the username and password for your user:

 After all, you should receive an Instance Configuration page that will ask you to confirm the preferred URL for your Jenkins instance.
 Confirm either the domain name for your server or your server’s IP address: